-A few evolutionary related Pfam families were added to CPA/AT clan to form the CPA/AT transporter dataset, for details see the methods section, this brings the final dataset to include 23 protein families (Table 1).
+A few evolutionary related Pfam families were added to CPA/AT clan to form the CPA/AT transporter dataset, for details see the material and methods section, this brings the final dataset to include 23 protein families Table 1.
 Next, using the integrated pipeline we predict the topologies (including broken and reentrant helices) of all families.
 For topology annotations, we use a combination of evolution guided topology prediction, similarity to families with known structure, the difference in positively charged residues present in inside and outside loops in different topological models, and structural modelling.
 This effort allows us to determine the topology of the proteins in all Pfam families, resulting in a wide range of topologies from 3 to 14 helices.
-(Table 1) Topologies identified in this work are in agreement with earlier experimental topology annotations [29] [30] [31].
+Table 1 Topologies identified in this work are in agreement with earlier experimental topology annotations [29] [30] [31].

-The quality of the trRosetta models was estimated with Pcons (Table 1).
-A benchmark for the Pcons scores of the models having known structure was performed in ure S1 Fig. In table S1 are reported the Meff score (number of sequences clustered at 62% identity) of the MSA used for the model generation and the percentage of the satisfied contacts: both the scores correlate directly with the quality of the trRosetta models.
+The quality of the trRosetta models was estimated with Pcons Table 1.
+A benchmark for the Pcons scores of the models having known structure was performed in S1 Fig. In S1 Table are reported the Meff score (number of sequences clustered at 62% identity) of the MSA used for the model generation and the percentage of the satisfied contacts: both the scores correlate directly with the quality of the trRosetta models.

 On the basis of the models, we grouped CPA/AT transporter families belonging to the same fold-type based on their topology and structure.
 Here, we define “fold-types” to be structurally similar repeat units found in a group of families.
-We find four different fold-types (Table 1).
+We find four different fold-types Table 1.
 Families that belong to the BART superfamily from TCDB belong to the BART fold type, while families from the CPA superfamily are classified into three fold-types: CPA-broken, CPA-reentrant or Reentrant-helix-reentrant (RHR).
-Crystal structures are available for at least one family in three fold-types but not for the RHR fold-type.
+Crystal structures are available for at least one family in three out of four fold-types but not for the RHR fold-type.
 The identification and the evolution of this new fold type are discussed in detail in the following section.

 All the data generated from this work is made available as “CPAfold database” (http://cpafold.bioinfo.se).
 The CPAfold database can be useful to experimentalists interested in studying the structure, function, mutation and design of any protein belonging to this fold.
 3D structure models are available for all the families in this fold.
 Functional and mutational studies can be supported by these models.
 Reentrant motifs for the reentrant type transporters have been identified.
 Full length and repeat level topology and sequence alignments of a particular protein family with all the other families in the fold are provided.
 This becomes helpful for the comparison of the structure and function of related families of interest.
-The alignments are very easy to follow figures with topology being mapped onto the sequence alignment.

-Users can check which family their protein of interest belongs to.
-The protein of interest belonging to CPA/AT transporters can be aligned with the family MSA belonging to all the families using the HHalign program [32].
-The protein of interest can be assigned to that particular family that shows the lowest e-value.
-Topology seed MSA can be used to extrapolate the topology, repeat regions, core and scaffold regions for the protein of interest.
-This can be carried out by aligning the protein of interest and topology seed MSA using the HHalign program [32].
-Once a family has been assigned to the protein of interest, the fold-type, broken/reentrant core domain can be automatically assigned.
-Other details such as representative sequence, topology, multiple sequence alignments, Core and scaffold domain annotation, KR-bias, fold-type classifications are also available.
+Users can check which family their protein of interest belongs toOther details such as representative sequence, topology, multiple sequence alignments, Core and scaffold domain annotation, KR-bias, fold-type classifications are also available.